bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 With this refactor, the XRPC client is now more modular and reusable.
 Session management, retries, cryptographic signing, and other request-specific logic can be implemented in the fetch handler itself rather than by the calling code.

 A new abstract class named `Agent`, has been added to `@atproto/api`.
 This class will be the base class for all Bluesky agents classes in the `@atproto` ecosystem.
-It is meant to be extended by implementation that provide session management and fetch handling.
+It is meant to be extended by implementations that provide session management and fetch handling.

 As you adapt your code to these changes, make sure to use the `Agent` type wherever you expect to receive an agent, and use the `AtpAgent` type (class) only to instantiate your client.
 The reason for this is to be forward compatible with the OAuth agent implementation that will also extend `Agent`, and not `AtpAgent`.